google-ar/three.ar.js/webvr_ar_extension.md

 }
 ```

-See [webvr_ar_extension.idl] for structure of VRPlane, VRHit, and others.
+See [webvr_ar_extension.idl] for the structure of VRPlane, VRHit, and others.

 ## Using the WebVR extension API for AR